Home Caribbean coast Palomino | A dream destination on the Caribbean coast of Colombia

 Uuttaaka Eco-hotel: stay in a honeycomb between the rainforest and the beach

 About a 10-minute drive from Palomino, toward Riohacha, you’ll find Uutaaka Eco-hotel.
 A hotel focused on rest, exploring La Guajira and Palomino, and it’s a place where you stay in the middle of nature.
 Before you even arrive at the hotel, you’ll be already amazed.
-Not for nothing is this eco-hotel on the list of the 7 most beautiful hotels in Colombia in nature.
+Not for nothing is this eco-hotel on the list of 7 most beautiful hotels in Colombia in nature.
+And not for nothing have I been there twice within six months.
+Check out the 3D rendering of the hotel here.

 Walk through mangrove